 Another rider to finish with just a couple hours to spare was John Spurgeon.
 The impressive thing about him was he did the race on a single speed.
 He had one bike set up with a gear for climbing and another one with a gear for everything else.
 RAAM is hard enough with gears.
 I can't imagine doing with only 2 gears and shifting gears required switching bikes.

-Kerry White was the last of 5 women to official DNF this year.
+Kerry White was the last of 5 women to officially DNF this year.
 The diabetic from Vail, Colorado continued on and finished around 1:30 PM on Saturday.
 She had the most cheering of any finisher when she made it to the boardwalk.
-Some pictures of her on the boardwalk have been posted on the RAAM website.

 Last year at my sleep break in Jefferson City, I didn't sleep very well.
 It seemed like light was flickering in my hotel room.
 My wife did say there was something strange about the hall lights so maybe I wasn't totally losing it.
 However, I did think my crew had snuck in and were laying on the floor on the other side of the 2nd bed.
 I went so far as turning on the light and checking only to find there was no one in the room.